rishabhjain16/phon2sent-LLM/README.md

 # Phoneme-to-Text using LLMs

-This repository contains scripts for training and using text-to-phoneme and phoneme-to-text models using both Arpabet (CMUdict/G2P) and IPA phonetic representations.
+This repository provides a complete pipeline for training and evaluating large language models (LLMs) for phoneme-to-text (reconstruction) tasks.
+It supports both Arpabet (CMUdict/G2P) and International Phonetic Alphabet (IPA) phoneme representations, allowing flexible experimentation with punctuation, word boundaries, and granularity (character-level or word-level).
+The repo includes scripts for data preprocessing, model training (with LoRA/quantization options), and inference (Phoneme-level, Sentence-level, or JSON-input).

 > **Note:** For best results in reconstructing English sentences from phoneme or IPA sequences, it is recommended to use the G2P (Arpabet/CMUdict) mode.
 This mode is generally more robust for English and less prone to tokenization or vocabulary issues than direct IPA reconstruction.